webmastersmith/vite-plugin-solid-image/README.md

 This plugin automates my [solid-image](https://www.npmjs.com/package/solid-image) package for vite.
 The final output code replaces all `Image` functions with `img | picture` elements.
 There is no trace of `solid-image` after `dev|prod` build.

+## How does it work?

+The **Image** function is never called.
+It is simply a placeholder, so regex can find it and extract the arguments, then replaces the **Image** function with the `img` or `picture` element.
+Because this process is static, dynamic code will not work. **You cannot use variables as arguments in the Image function.**

+The first time you run the code, the images will be created.
+This process can take a few seconds up to a few minutes, depending on how many images your creating.
+During the creation phase, the images may appear broken.
+Wait till the images are created, and reload the page to refresh.

 ## Install

 - `npm i -D vite-plugin-solid-image`